ashiq24/CoDA-NO/README.md

 > Ablation on Different Model Components

 Table 2 presents the ablation of our proposed CoDA-NO layer and pre-training mechanism.
 In the ViT model, we use the regular attention layer instead of our proposed CoDA-NO layer, which serves as an ablation of the newly proposed CoDA-NO layer.
 We also present the result where no pre-training is performed.
-We present an ablation of other proposed components here.
+We'd like to present an ablation of other proposed components here.
 We will report their results in the revised manuscript.

-### Table: Ablation Study
+#### Table: Ablation Study

 "*" Symbol means the model fails to converge and has a very high train error.
 VSPE: Variable Specific Positional Encoding.